SFBdragon/talc/README.md

 - Supports creating and resizing arbitrarily many heaps, manually or automatically
 - Supports automatic reclaim of unused memory
 - Correctness verified with tests, MIRI, and fuzzing

-\* `TalcCell` doesn't require any locking or runtime borrow-checking to safely allocate through shared references.

 ## Why not Talc?